b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/first-vision.md

 Joseph can point to specific dates for *other* milestone events ([Aaronic priesthood restoration](https://www.churchofjesuschrist.org/study/manual/foundations-of-the-restoration-teacher-manual/lesson-5-the-restoration-of-the-priesthood?lang=eng&id=p1#p1), [church founding](https://www.josephsmithpapers.org/paper-summary/revelation-6-april-1830-dc-21/1), [Kirtland temple dedication](https://history.churchofjesuschrist.org/content/library/kirtland-temple-dedicatory-prayer-1836?lang=eng), [Nauvoo Expositor being destroyed](https://www.josephsmithpapers.org/paper-summary/mayors-order-to-nauvoo-city-marshal-10-june-1844/2), [re-sealing dates for extramarital wives](https://www.josephsmithpapers.org/event/js-sealed-again-to-emily-and-eliza-partridge), [sections in the Doctrine & Covenants](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/chron-order?lang=eng)) but, wouldn't you know it, the one event that would render all others worthless if it lost credibility?
 No idea when it happened.
 Spring sometime, he was like 14 or something, who knows.

 I can tell you the specific dates of some key events in my life, many of which revolve around the LDS church: my baptism date, the day I went to get temple endowments, the day I went to the *Missionary Training Center* in Provo, the day I got married in the Salt Lake City temple, and the day I started my career job after graduating university.
 Each of those dates are important to me.
-None of those events are as consequential as God appearing to tell me that every variety of Christianity is wrong, and how much that pisses Him off (see the [[#1832|1832 account]].)
+None of those events are as consequential as God appearing to tell me that every variety of Christianity is wrong, and how much that pisses Him off (as shown in the 1832 account.)

 &nbsp;